 Many banks approve transactions even if the address information or CVV included with the order does not match what they have on file for that cardholder.
 Banks approve these transactions because they often have the right to chargeback the purchase to the merchant if the transaction is later determined to be fraudulent; and this costs you money.

 AVS rules are particularly useful for merchants that ship physical merchandise.
 If the issuing bank’s response triggers one of your AVS or CVV rules, we send a void request to the issuing bank.
 Alternatively, if you choose not to enable AVS or CVV rules, BlueSnap will not take any action based on the response codes.

-In the Merchant Console, go to Settings > Fraud Settings.
+In the Merchant Portal, go to Settings > Fraud Settings.

 Select the checkboxes to define when you want transactions to be declined based on the AVS or CVV verifications.

 Decline transactions on mismatch: The transaction is declined if the CVV or AVS information provided by the shopper does not match the issuing bank's records.

 Decline transactions when not verified: The transaction is declined if the CVV or AVS information could not be verified by the issuing bank.
 This could be due to a temporary error in the verification process.

 Enabling the following rules may result in false declines.

 CVV rules — Decline transactions when not verified

 The issuer may not verify a CVV that was entered correctly, resulting in a false decline.